How to understand event cancellation coverage for retreat centers, camps and other business organizations

 Although Event Cancellation coverage is valuable for sponsors, planners, and promoters, there are some risks that are not covered with this type of policy.
 Pre-existing circumstances (this almost universally will include COVID), pollution or contamination, war, or lack or interest are not covered perils under the policy (kandkinsurance.com ).
 The best way to understand what is and is not covered under Event Cancellation is to visit with an insurance professional who has experience with writing this coverage.

-As a retreat center owner, you may want to consider specific events that you schedule where there is a considerable financial investment and risk for loss resulting from cancellation.
+As a planner, you may want to consider specific events that you schedule where there is a considerable financial investment and risk for loss resulting from cancellation.
 Your local insurance agent can sit down with you and help you determine when you should purchase event insurance and even when you may want to suggest that a hosting organization would want to consider this coverage.
 We are happy to visit with you about your needs today.
 Feel free to reach out and call us at 417-881-1661 or 1-800-743-7205.
 We look forward to being of assistance!